 Product management: How POLITICO.eu revamped its website… in less than 3 months

-Europe is the European edition of the Axel Springer-owned news POLITICO, reporting on politics and policy in Europe and beyond.
+POLITICO Europe is the European edition of the Axel Springer-owned news organization POLITICO, reporting on politics and policy in Europe and beyond.
 After only 3 months of work, their team relaunched its POLITICO.eu site, preparing for the EU, UK, and US elections later this year.
-We met Max Leroy, POLITICO's Vice President for Product and Design, who told us how this huge project was handled in less than 3 months…
+We met Max Leroy, POLITICO’s Vice President for Product and Design, who told us how this huge project was handled in less than 3 months…

 Hi Max!
 So, POLITICO.eu is 9 years old.
 Why did its website need a redesign?